 So, what exactly do mountain biking beginners need to have?
 Here are the eight important items you must have for a more enjoyable and safe mountain bike riding experience.

-A cycling jersey serves as your upper body’s first line of defense.
+The use of custom team jerseys serves as your upper body’s first line of defense.
 It’s not only comfortable but also enhances ventilation, keeping you cool and dry even when you are riding at full speed until you’ve conquered the peaks.

 The best mountain biking jerseys are made from moisture-wicking properties, so you can be certain they won’t make your skin wet and keep you comfortable at all times.
 Cycling companies, such as MoxieCyclingCompany.com, usually offer jerseys in sleeveless, short sleeves, or long sleeves.
 You can mix and match according to your preferences or style.

 Your helmet must be the first thing to purchase.
 Wearing a helmet is not only for your safety, but it also protects your head from rocks and other debris that may fall on you while you’re traveling through bumpy and rough trails.